 Lots.
 To lose a "clinically significant" amount of weight you'll need to do about 250 minutes a week of moderate intensity exercise such as jogging or brisk walking, at a very minimum, according to the American College of Sports Medicine.

-And you'll need to keep it up for 30 weeks or more — unless, of course, you boost your efforts by cutting calories.
+And you'll need to keep it up for 30 weeks or more — unless, of course, you boost your efforts by using a calorie counter to help you cut calories.

 Here are some tips for figuring out how best to work cardio into your weight loss plan.